 In addition to the many off-campus possibilities for summer research, students often work with our faculty on projects for credit or projects funded by grants.
-Projects done for credit can also lead to graduating with honors in mathematics.
-See the department faculty for details.
+Projects done for credit can also lead to graduating with honors in mathematics; click on this link for the standards expected of a senior thesis.
+See the department faculty for more details.

 Past projects have run the gamut from studying the connection between statistics and the theory of voting (see the article from this work) to studying optimal distribution of aid in Haiti after their earthquake.
 Some students have also participated in summer research off-campus, both applied and pure, such as in this published article by Melissa Haire '13.

 Suppose that there are several academic departments voting on which of two students should receive a large scholarship.
 (Maybe you!)
 Typically, one would say "majority rules"; but if one department is just a lot bigger than the other ones and votes for their student, it might not be as representative of the college as a whole.
 Should one also take into account how many departments felt a candidate was worthy?

 Luke Cui '18 and Sunny Kim '17 worked this summer (thanks to a grant from the Provost's summer research program) on exploring this question and what to expect; it's certainly bigger than just voting on scholarships!
 See this article on the College blog, The Bell, about it!